Slime Time Live

-Slime Time Live is an American television program that aired on Nickelodeon from 2000 to 2004, lasting 8 seasons.
-During its run it was hosted by Dave Aizer, Jonah Travick, and Jessica Holmes and produced/directed by Jason Harper.
-It was taped both outside and inside (if either weather did not permit, or the outdoor area was preoccupied from earlier in the day) of Nickelodeon Studios at Universal Studios Florida (the third-to-last show to do so).
-It mainly aired as filler during regular commercial time.
+Slime Time Live is an American television program that aired on Nickelodeon from 2000 to 2004, lasting for eight seasons.
+During its run, it was hosted by Dave Aizer, Jonah Travick, and Jessica Holmes, and was produced and directed by Jason Harper.
+The show was taped both outdoors and indoors at Nickelodeon Studios in Universal Studios Florida; indoor tapings were used when weather conditions did not permit outdoor filming or when the outdoor area was occupied earlier in the day.
+It was one of the last programs to be produced at Nickelodeon Studios and primarily aired as filler during regular commercial breaks.

-The show holds two Guinness World Records for most people pied in three minutes (1,000 in 2001), and most people slimed (762 on the finale).
-The sliming was done outdoors, in front of the studios.
+The show holds two Guinness World Records: one for the most people pied in three minutes (1,000 in 2001) and another for the most people slimed (762 during the series finale).
+The sliming event took place outdoors in front of the studios.

 Premise

-The show's hosts were known for "sliming" their audience.
-When this would occur, they would choose someone, sit them in a chair, and ask them a question.
-If they answered correctly, they would get a bucket of slime (eventually changed to two buckets, then three) poured on top of them.
+The show's hosts were known for "sliming" members of the audience.
+During these segments, a participant would be selected, seated in a chair, and asked a question.
+If the participant answered correctly, a bucket of slime would be poured over them.
+The segment later evolved to include two and eventually three buckets of slime.

-The show was also known to have their audience members, contestants, hosts, celebrity guests, and staff caught on-camera pied in the face.
-When the show was cancelled, Nickelodeon subsequently removed its pieing trademark from its properties.
-It was later revived through the Nickelodeon Suites Resort and Nickelodeon-themed cruise line.
+The show was also known for featuring audience members, contestants, hosts, celebrity guests, and staff being caught on camera getting pied in the face.
+Following the show's cancellation, Nickelodeon largely retired the pieing gimmick from its programming.
+It was later revived through the Nickelodeon Suites Resort and Nickelodeon-themed cruise lines.